One of the first big decisions you will need to make as a new Amazon FBA seller is the type of seller plan you will choose to use.

 The primary difference between individual and professional Amazon seller plans is your projected volume of sales.

-Typically, individual Amazon seller plans are for sellers who will likely sell 40 units (or less) of their product each month, while professional Amazon seller plans are for sellers who plan on selling more than 40 units per month.
+- Professional Amazon seller plans — for sellers who plan on selling more than 40 units per month.

 Are you going to sell more than 40 products per month?